xyproto/wallutils/README.md

   * `setcollection`, for setting a suitable (in terms of resolution) wallpaper from a wallpaper collection.
   * `setrandom`, for setting a random wallpaper.
   * `settimed`, for setting GNOME timed wallpapers (will continue to run, to handle time events).
-  * `setwallpaper` can be used for setting a wallpaper (works both for X11 and Wayland).
+  * `setwallpaper` can be used for setting a wallpaper (works both over X and the Wayland protocol).
   * `wayinfo` shows detailed information about the connected monitors, via Wayland.
-  * `xinfo` shows detailed information about the connected monitors, via X11.
+  * `xinfo` shows detailed information about the connected monitors, via X.
   * `xml2stw` for converting GNOME timed wallpapers to the Simple Timed Wallpaper format.

 ## Example use of the `lsmon` utility